Measuring Evidence against Exchangeability and Group Invariance with E-values: Acknowledgments

-We thank Sam van Meer, Muriel P\'erez-Ortiz, Tyron Lardy, Will Hartog, Yaniv Romano, Jake Soloff, Stan Koobs, Peter Gr\"unwald, Wouter Koolen, Aaditya Ramdas and three anonymous referees for useful discussions and comments.
-Part of this research was performed while the author was visiting the Institute for Mathematical and Statistical Innovation (IMSI), which is supported by the National Science Foundation (Grant No. DMS-1929348).
+We thank Sam van Meer, Muriel P\'erez-Ortiz, Tyron Lardy, Will Hartog, Yaniv Romano, Jake Soloff, Stan Koobs, Peter Gr\"unwald, Wouter Koolen, Aaditya Ramdas and Dante de Roos for useful discussions and comments.
+Part of this research was performed while the author was visiting the Institute for Mathematical and Statistical Innovation, which is supported by the National Science Foundation (Grant No. DMS-1929348).